Wife whispered in my ear, “She‘s in love with him.”

 Because the craft must be treated like a healthy partnership.

-It requires communication, commitment, integrity, time, gratitude, sacrifices, faith, and more.
+It requires communication, commitment, integrity, time, gratitude, sacrifice, faith, and more.

 It’s a never-ending love story.